Ferb Fletcher: Personality

 Ferb was devised as a character devoid of ill will.
 Marsh explained, "It was important to us that [Phineas and Ferb] never did anything with any animosity.
 They never tried to get their sister in trouble or outsmart their mother and get away with it."
 Instead, he and his brother create things for the sheer enjoyment of it or to help out others ("and for the ladies"); for example, Ferb and Phineas carve Candace's face into Mount Rushmore for her birthday, set up a roller derby for a rematch race with his Grandmother Betty Jo's old rival, create a haunted house for their friend Isabella to cure her hiccups and make a super-computer to find out what to do for their mom after being so kind to them.

 Povenmire and Marsh intended for Ferb's creative drive to stem primarily from a desire to have fun, and in one episode, "Thaddeus and Thor", Phineas openly confirms this as his and his brother's only goal in their daily schemes - though Ferb adds that they also do it "for the ladies."

-In the original pitch to overseas The Walt Disney Company executives, Povenmire and Marsh constructed storyboards and recorded them with dialogue and sound effects.
+In the original pitch to overseas Walt Disney Company executives, Povenmire and Marsh constructed storyboards and recorded them with dialogue and sound effects.
 As a prototype, Ferb did not speak at all.
 However, after considering comedy's "big duos" including Wallace and Gromit and Jay and Silent Bob, the creators chose to have Ferb speak at least once in most episodes (but in "Summer Belongs To You" he spoke nine times and in "The Lizard Whisperer" gives an entire short speech that lasts about 45 seconds), but to have him remain silent and allow Phineas to speak for him the majority of the time.
 Although Ferb's taciturnity is generally not commented on in the series, Phineas mentions it while he and his brother were in England on the episode "A Hard Day's Knight": "I'll be the top half since I tend to do more of the talking and you will be on the bottom part because of your long spindly legs".
 Despite being quiet, Ferb is a polyglot, being able to speak in human, animal, and alien tongues.